Life was lonely for Carmel. Then along came Charlie and his buddies for playgroup

 They aren't family, but the young and old are creating lifelong memories together.

-It's part of an innovative playgroup launched by Playgroup NSW last month, called Timeless Play, which encourages parents to bring their babies and toddlers to connect with older residents at aged care facilities.
+It's part of an innovative new playgroup launched by Playgroup NSW, called Timeless Play, which encourages parents to bring their babies and toddlers to connect with older residents at aged care facilities.
+Intergenerational playgroups have been around for a decade, but this one launched last month.

 At the Georges Estate Heath and Aged Care Residence, the room is buzzing with newfound friends shaking Easter egg toys, crafting paper bunny hats and singing fun children's songs.